 (Courtesy of @brannancottageinn)

 Built as one of the 14 bungalows at Calistoga’s original Hot Springs Resort, the historic Brannan Cottage Inn dates way back to the early 1860s.
 Though it’s been lovingly updated since, the hotel has maintained its original Victorian character and a place on the National Register of Historic Places.
 With six plush guest rooms inside and bountiful gardens outside, summer at Brannan Cottage is all wine tasting, hot springs soaking, and farm-to-table eating.
 Fill up on coffee and fresh-baked goodies at the on-site Sam’s General Store (breakfast there is included for guests), then borrow a complimentary cruiser bike to tool around town and its nearby wineries.
-Rates start at $329/night.
+Rates start around $355/night.

 Tip: Don't miss our modern guide to Calistoga.